-To prevent runaway charges when no computational work is being done in a notebook, runtime environments will automatically pause when there is no web browser or kernel activity for 30 minutes .
+To prevent runaway charges when no computational work is being done in a notebook, runtime environments will automatically pause for up to 24 hours when there is no web browser or kernel activity for 30 minutes.
+Note that kernel activity will prevent autopause for up to 24 hours only.
 This article explains how auto-pause on Terra works by default, and links to how you can manually override the default settings.

 - Auto-pause (default) is based on browser inactivity